pitastrudl/wekanwiki/Roadmap.md

 ## TODO

+NOTE: Everyone is free to implement anything.
+These are not permanently reserved.
+You can get bounty money, or bounty can be split to participant contributors.
+Just ask at some GitHub issue if you'd like to start implementing something, or help with some implementation.
+It's very likely that even when somebody that has name here could be busy and has not even had enough time to start.
+Also adding additional details, info etc to GitHub issues helps a lot.
+Thanks!

 GitHub Username | Feature | Status | Sponsor
 ------------ | ------------- | ------------ | ------------
 [xet7](https://github.com/xet7) | [Calendar View](https://github.com/wekan/wekan/issues/808) | 1) In progress | [Bountysource](https://www.bountysource.com/issues/41780513-add-feature-calendar-view)